mlajtos/mosaic/DesignDecisions.md

 **Problem:** Decision to use Recoil.js was made without a proper research and one particular problem complicates development – ability to share state between React roots.
 Since Golden Layout is sandwiched between React stuff, this is really pain in the ass.

 **Solution:** There is an ongoing work to bring cross-root state sharing ([Recoil-#140](https://github.com/facebookexperimental/Recoil/issues/140)), but it will probably take a while to bring it to production.
 So far only `TileFocusState` suffers from this, but it will probably gets messy along the way.
 Also, when the feature lands in Recoil.js, then there is a need to use `atomFamily` for `Tile`s and `Webview`s state.
+Cross-root sharing landed in [0.0.11](https://github.com/facebookexperimental/Recoil/releases/tag/0.0.11).

+## Default search engine

+**Problem:** Web browser without search capabilities is useless browser.
+Today, *"to google"* is a synonym for searching on the web.
+However, Google positioned themselves as data harvesting company that does not guarantee user privacy.

+**Solution:** [DuckDuckGo](https://duckduckgo.com/) seems like the best choice right now.
+It does not track you and therefore does not provide personalized search results.
+This means that some ambiguous search terms will yield wrong results.
+Using [bangs](https://duckduckgo.com/bang) (e.g. "!g" for Google) as a deliberate opt-in for user tracking seems like a good tradeoff for precise context-sensitive searching.